-Hope & Light is a programme of culturally responsive mental health services for people from South Asian, Black African, Black Caribbean, and Eastern European communities.
+Hope and Light is a programme of culturally responsive mental health services for people from South Asian, Black African, Black Caribbean, and Eastern European communities.

 The programme is developed in collaboration with the communities we serve and ensures every individual feels valued, understood, and supported.
 We work directly with you and your community to create mental health services that are truly responsive.